alivaramesh/MixtureDenseRegression/README.md

 For questions, please contact me at [ali.varamesh@kuleuven.be](ali.varamesh@kuleuven.be).

-## Acknoledgement
-Our repo is forked from the amazing codebase of the [Object as Points paper](https://github.com/xingyizhou/CenterNet)

 ## Installation
 1- Fiest use [mixturedense.yml](mixturedense.yml) to reproduce the exact [Anaconda](https://www.anaconda.com/download) environment that we have used for our experiments:
   ~~~